 Carlsbad Flower Fields

 The best way to kick off the spring season is with a trip to the colorful flower fields.
 This field is world-renowned and is only open two months out of the year (March-May) but is such a legend in San Diego and has so many activities for everyone to enjoy (even the littles!).
 Please be respectful of the plants when you visit and stay on the designated paths.
-Click here to grab your tickets!
+Click here for a full guide on visiting!

 Address: 5704 Paseo Del Norte, Carlsbad, CA 92008